flipt-io/flipt-client-sdks/ARCHITECTURE.md

 ## WebAssembly

+### JavaScript

-[`flipt-engine-wasm`](./flipt-engine-wasm) is a Rust library that compiles to [WebAssembly](https://webassembly.org/) and is designed to be embedded in the client-side SDKs that run in the browser.
+[`flipt-engine-wasm-js`](./flipt-engine-wasm-js) is a Rust library that compiles to [WebAssembly](https://webassembly.org/) and is designed to be embedded in the client-side SDKs that run in the browser.

+It uses [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) to interface with the JavaScript runtime, which is why it's only supported in JavaScript.

 The client-side SDKs send context to the client engine via the WebAssembly interface and receive the results of the evaluation from the engine.